ibnufajar1994/elt-pipeline-project/README.md

 Based on the database structure and business context, here are the potential problems and answer that might Pactravel needs for designing the data warehouse:
 ### PROBLEMS AND STAKEHOLDER NEEDS

-## 1. Problem:
+**Problem 1:**
 Revenue Analysis and Optimization Stakeholder Need: Management needs to understand revenue patterns, pricing effectiveness, and profitability across different services.
-**- Current Challenges:**
+- Current Challenges:
   - Difficult to track total revenue per customer
   - No clear visibility on which routes/hotels are most profitable
   - Cannot easily identify peak booking seasons
-  - No way to analyze package deals vs individual bookings **- Solution:**
+  - No way to analyze package deals vs individual bookings

+**Solution:**
   - Create a revenue analysis dashboard that includes:
   - Revenue trends by time period
   - Revenue breakdown by service type (flights vs hotels)
   - Revenue per route and hotel
   - Package deal performance metrics
   - Add booking source tracking to understand which channels drive the most revenue

-## 2. Problem:
+**Problem 2:**
 Customer Behavior and Preferences Analysis Stakeholder Need: Marketing and Product teams need to understand customer patterns to improve offerings and targeting.
 **Current Challenges:**
 - No tracking of customer booking frequency
 - Cannot easily segment customers
 - Limited visibility into travel preferences
-- No way to track customer lifetime value **Solution:**
+- No way to track customer lifetime value

+**Solution:**
 - Develop customer analytics capabilities:
 - Create customer segmentation based on booking patterns